microsoft/industry/foundations/powerPlatform/readme.md

 Identity and access to the Power Platform, the environments, the applications, components, and solutions within the environments must be carefully thought through in parallel with assigned licenses.
 Furthermore, for data, security in Dataverse is there to ensure users can do their work with the least amount of friction, while still protecting the data and services.
 Security in Dataverse can be implemented as a simple security model with broad access all the way to highly complex security models where users have specific record and field level access.
+Any design for IAM and RBAC must meet regulatory, security, and operational requirements before it can be accepted.

 ### Design considerations